African People & Wildlife Honored for Special Achievement in GIS

 This year's Esri User Conference was the world's largest, virtual GIS event.
 African People & Wildlife was one of over 180 organizations in areas such as commercial industry, defense, transportation, nonprofit work, telecommunications, and government to be honored.
 Recipients were recognized by Jack Dangermond, Esri founder and president, during the event.
 Esri staff annually nominate hundreds of candidates from around the world for consideration, and Dangermond selects the finalists.

-For more information on how African People & Wildlife is innovating through the use of geospatial technology, visit africanpeoplewildlife.org/impact-at-a-glance.
+For more information on how African People & Wildlife is innovating through the use of geospatial technology, visit africanpeoplewildlife.org/impact-summary.

 About African People & Wildlife